ameseee/kwk-level3-swift/sessions/dictionaries_slides.markdown

 * When we don't care about the order of items (array)
 * When we need an _associative_ relationship (title for some info)

 ^ Provide one example and non-example - example: list of human names and their pets. non-example (better for array) - list of all the dogs in my building.

 ---

-# Vocabulary Reflection
+# When would we use them?

-* Dictionary
+* Example: Humans and Pet Names
-* Key/Value pair
+* Non-example: List of all the dogs in my building

 ---

 # Array or Dictionary

 Turn and Talk: For each set of data, would an array or dictionary be better to store it?
 Why?